rust-lang/rfcs/text/0000-delegation.md

 This would be a good choice if we want to allow custom implementer expressions without a delegate block, when there is no variance due to the type of `self`.
 However, we could probably enclose the expression within `{ expr }` as is done with const generics to disambiguate, so this is a weak objection.

 `self.` is unnecessary and could lead newcomers to believe they can write arbitrary Rust code there.
-However, this risk also applies to allowing getter methods in the basic delegation statement.
+However, this risk also applies to allowing getter methods in the basic delegation syntax.

 This unresolved question is relevant to the decision:
 -   Are there any cases of [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) where `self` needs to be manually dereferenced, e.g.